ieve

 Laman also developed a following (the Lamanites) but this group committed much sin and were punished by God in that God turned their skin dark.
 War ensued between the Nephites and the Lamanites for a thousand years except for a period of time after the resurrection of Jesus when Jesus came to live with the Nephites for a period of time.

 In 421 AD, a great battle occurred between the Nephites and the Lamanites.
 The Lamanites won the battle in the area of what is now seen as upstate New York at Hill Cumorah.
 Only two Nephites survived.
-Mormon and Moroni.
+Mormon and Morini.
 Mormon is reported to have written the story of the Nephites on golden tablets which were buried at Hill Cumorah.
 Upon his death, Morini became the angel Moroni who led Joseph Smith to the tablets and helped facilitate their translation.

 Mormons have a number of beliefs that differ significantly from orthodox Christian beliefs.
 Since its founding, there have developed over 400 splinter groups.
 Suffice it to say for the purpose of this discussion, within less than 200 years of its inception, this church has gained over 15 million adherents.